TRIQS/triqs/doc/tutorials/gfs_tutorial.rst

 You simply have to call the GF with the coordinates of the point:

 .. triqs_example:: ./gfs_tutorial_6.cpp
-Learn more in the full reference, see :ref:`gf`
+Learn more in the full reference, see :ref:`greenfunctions`